ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The 'cursor' parameter MUST specify the CBOR simple value "null" in case there are currently no TRL updates pertinent to the requester, i.e., the update collection for that requester is empty.
 This is the case from when the requester registers at the AS until a first update pertaining to that requester occurs to the TRL.

 Otherwise, the 'cursor' parameter MUST specify a CBOR unsigned integer.
 This MUST take the 'index' value of the last series item in the update collection associated with the requester (see {{sec-trl-endpoint-supporting-cursor}}), as corresponding to the most recent update pertaining to the requester occurred to the TRL.
+Such a value is in fact the current value of 'last_index' for the update collection associated with the requester.

 ## Response to Diff Query {#sec-using-cursor-diff-query-response}